nicklockwood/iVersion/README.txt

 newVersionAvailableTitle - The title displayed when iVersion detects a new version of the app has appeared in the remote versions plist.

-versionLabelFormat - The dismissal button label for the "new in this version" modal alert.
+versionLabelFormat - The format string for the release notes version separators.
+This should include a %@ placeholder for the version number, e.g "Version %@".

 okButtonLabel - The button label for the button to dismiss the "new in this version" modal.